Disentangling Exploration of Large Language Models by Optimal Exploitation: Experimental Evaluation

 \subsection{What is the Impact of Agent Instructions?}

-\textbf{Exploration stays hard for low parameter models.} In the following, we compare our task-oriented exploration prompt with the alternative instructions as described in Section~\ref{sec:setup}.
-The results show that models with $\leq$ 9 billion parameters still maintain significant exploration gaps when prompted to disregard the task and focus solely on exploring any unvisited states.
-For instance, Mistral (7B) and Gemma 2 (9B) exhibit exploration gaps of 57\% and 26\%, respectively, in their last episode.
-These findings may suggest that smaller models face intrinsic limitations in their ability to explore, even when tasked to prioritize exploration exclusively.
-Interestingly, also more competent models, such as o1-mini, do not achieve full coverage.
-The full list of results for the soft upper bound prompt are detailed in appendix \ref{app:soft-exploration-upper-bound}.
-The soft lower bound outcomes can be found in appendix \ref{app:soft-exploration-lower-bound}.
+\textbf{Low-parameter LLMs are more invariant to instructions.} When comparing our task-oriented instruction with the alternative prompts described in Section~\ref{sec:setup}, we find that specifically LLMs with a size of $\leq$ 9 billion parameters maintain significant exploration gaps even when being prompted to focus solely on exploring any novel states.
+For example, Mistral (7B) and Gemma 2 (9B) exhibit exploration gaps of 57\% and 26\% in their last episode.
+The results suggest that smaller models may face general intrinsic limitations in their ability to explore.
+Nevertheless, more competent models on the MMLU-Pro benchmark also do not achieve full coverage.
+Please find all results comparing the different prompts in Appendix D \cite{grams2025disentangling}.

-\textbf{Prompts can heavily impact reward collection.} Our results indicate that prompts can impact reward collection during exploration.
-The exploitation gap increased significantly when agents were prompted with the soft upper bound instruction that is tailored towards strictly performing any exploration.
-Figure \ref{fig:main-paper-prompt-breakdown} contains the decomposed total return gaps of Mistral Large.
-While the model maintained a similar task-oriented exploration gap, the manner in which this gap was minimized appeared to differ in terms of agent returns.
-At closer inspection, the upper bound instruction leads to more independence across episodes, whereas task-oriented exploration tends to focus on previously visited regions.
-These findings highlight the impact of prompt design on exploration and return.
+\textbf{Instructions can have an impact on gaps.} We observed an increase in the exploitation gap when agents were prompted with an instruction that did not mention the task during exploration.
+Figure \ref{fig:main-paper-prompt-breakdown} depicts the regret decomposition of runs with the different prompts and Mistral Large.
+While the LLM maintained a similar task-oriented exploration gap, the behavior significantly differed in terms of agent returns.
+The undirected exploration instruction leads to more independence across episodes, whereas task-oriented exploration focuses on previously visited regions.
+On the contrary, when advising the LLM to exploit, then the exploitation gap is constantly minimal.

-\textbf{LLMs interpret the agent instructions differently.} Our results suggest that LLMs interpret the same task-oriented exploration instruction with varying behaviors.
-Lower parameter models predominantly exhibit behavior closer to strict exploitation when prompted to collect information to solve the task.
-In contrast, other models perform task-oriented exploration more in line with the soft upper bound.
-Surprisingly, o1-mini achieved lower exploration gaps under task-oriented instructions compared to arbitrary strict exploration.
-However, it remains an open question how effective aimless exploration is in environments governed by rules or requiring semantic understanding.
+\textbf{Our decomposition shows differences between models.} LLMs interpret the same task-oriented exploration instruction with varying behaviors: Lower parameter models predominantly exhibit behavior closer to exploitation when prompted to gather information for the task.
+In contrast, other models perform more in line with the task-unrelated, intrinsic exploration.
+Surprisingly, o1-mini achieved lower exploration gaps under task-oriented instructions.
+It is an interesting question for future research to analyze how compelling intrinsic exploration is for tasks in environments with semantic understanding.